 His adoptive father, then a single parent, raised him alone.

 By all accounts, these scenarios are the makings of a negative path for an “at-risk child”.
 This is how Paul Gaffney's life started, but his outcome is quite different from what it could have been.
 His life is a perfect example of how the concepts of sports, innovative educational programs, and community partnerships all worked together to make a difference in preparing a Sports Enthusiast for college, a career, and life.
 His personal life story is the concepts of what inspired him to create GAPA.

-Gaffney played professionally with the Harlem Globetrotters for 15 years, has over 42 years of experience in the sports industry, and has worked over 8 years in the public school system.
+Gaffney played professionally with the Harlem Globetrotters for 15 years, has over 42 years of experience in the sports industry, and has worked over 11 years in the public school system.
 He has a B.S. degree in Business Management from Tennessee Wesleyan University, is a member of the AAU’s Future Leaders Committee, and a Board of Director on several boards.
-Gaffney has been inducted in the Tennessee Wesleyan University’s and the Naismith Basketball Hall of Fame with the Harlem Globetrotters.
+Gaffney has been inducted in the Tennessee Wesleyan University’s Hall of Fame and the Naismith Basketball Hall of Fame with the Harlem Globetrotters.